Ninja AF101 vs Philips XXL: Which Air Fryer Is Best?

 The Philips Airfryer XXL wins our 2026 test for its large capacity, but is it worth the price?
 We compare the Ninja AF101 vs Philips XXL on performance.

-I tested both of these air fryers side-by-side over a month to see how they handled daily dinners.
+I tested both air fryers side-by-side over a month to handle daily dinners.
 In our testing, the Ninja crisping plate struggled to hold enough chicken wings for two people without overlapping, while the Philips easily fit a whole three-pound chicken.
-The real difference comes down to counter space versus cooking volume.
+The real difference is counter space versus cooking volume.

 FeatureNinja AF101 Air Fryer (4-Quart)Philips Premium Airfryer XXL (7-Quart)